-We estimate that our net proceeds from this public offering of our shares of common stock, after deducting the underwriting discount and our estimated offering expenses, will be approximately \$288.5 million (based on the price on the cover of this prospectus).
-We estimate that our net proceeds will be approximately \$332.0 million if the underwriters exercise their overallotment option in full.
+We estimate that our net proceeds from the initial public offering of our shares of common stock, after deducting the underwriting discount and our estimated offering and organizational expenses, will be approximately \$467.75 million (based on the price on the cover of this prospectus).
+We estimate that our net proceeds will be approximately \$538.06 million if the underwriters exercise their overallotment option in full.

-Concurrent with this offering, we will sell to Annaly 12,743,362 shares of common stock in a private offering at the same price per share as the price per share of this public offering.
-Upon completion of this offering and the concurrent private offering, Annaly will own approximately 9.6% of our outstanding common stock (which percentage excludes shares to be sold pursuant to the exercise of the underwriters' overallotment option and unvested shares of our restricted common stock granted to our executive officers and employees of our Manager or its affiliates).
-We will not pay any underwriting fees, commissions or discounts with respect to the shares we sell to Annaly.
+Concurrent with this offering, we also expect to sell 9.8% of our shares, excluding shares sold pursuant to the underwriters' exercise of their overallotment option and shares of our restricted common stock approved to be granted to our executive officers and employees of our Manager and to our independent directors, to Annaly at a price per share equal to the initial public offering price.
+No underwriting discount is payable in connection with the sale of shares to Annaly.
 We plan to invest the net proceeds of this offering and the concurrent sale of shares to Annaly in accordance with our investment objectives and the strategies described in this prospectus.
 See "Business-Our Investment Strategy."

-We intend to use the net proceeds of this offering to finance the acquisition of non-Agency RMBS, Agency RMBS, prime and Alt-A mortgage loans, CMBS, CDOs and other consumer or non-consumer ABS.
-Since we commenced operations in November 2007, we have focused our investment activities on acquiring non-Agency RMBS and on purchasing residential mortgage loans that have been originated by select high-quality originators, including the retail lending operations of leading commercial banks.
-Our investment portfolio at June 30, 2008 was weighted toward non-Agency RMBS.
-After the consummation of this offering, we expect that over the near term our investment portfolio will continue to be weighted toward RMBS, subject to maintaining our REIT qualification and our 1940 Act exemption.

-We may also use the proceeds for other general corporate purposes such as repayment of outstanding indebtedness, working capital, and for liquidity needs, although we presently do not intend to use such net proceeds in the near term to pay down our repurchase facility with Annaly.
-Pending any such uses, we may invest the net proceeds from the sale of any securities in interest-bearing short-term investments, including money market accounts that are consistent with our intention to qualify as a REIT, or may use them to reduce short term indebtedness.
+We intend to invest the net proceeds of this offering in prime and Alt-A mortgage loans, non-Agency RMBS, Agency RMBS and ABS, CDOs, CMBS and other consumer or non-consumer ABS.
+Initially, we expect to focus our investment activities on purchasing residential mortgage loans that have been originated by select high-quality originators, including the retail lending operations of leading commercial banks, and non-Agency RMBS.
+As the diligence and acquisition lead times for residential mortgage loans are longer than for non-Agency RMBS purchases, we expect our investment portfolio at the outset to be weighted toward non-Agency RMBS, subject to maintaining our REIT qualification and our 1940 Act exemption, but we expect our investment portfolio to become weighted toward residential mortgage loans over the next three to six months.
+Until appropriate investments can be identified, our Manager may invest the net proceeds of this offering and the concurrent sale of shares to Annaly in interest-bearing short-term investments, including money market accounts, that are consistent with our intention to qualify as a REIT.
 These investments are expected to provide a lower net return than we hope to achieve from investments in our intended use of proceeds of this offering.
-To the extent we raise more proceeds in this offering, we will make fewer investments.
+We expect to reallocate a portion of the net proceeds from this offering into a more diversified portfolio of investments within six months, subject to the availability of appropriate investment opportunities.
+Our Manager intends to conduct due diligence with respect to each investment and suitable investment opportunities may not be immediately available.